- Scenic Exploration

 One of Iceland's best-kept secrets is undoubtedly the country's northwest corner, usually known as the Westfjords.
 Isolation has preserved the region and it is an ideal place for spotting birds, arctic fox and other unique fauna in their natural habitat.
 It’s a must-see for any serious explorer, and several optional excursions are offered so you can discover more.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

-Cabin accommodations; coffee and tea; wind and water-resistant jacket; landings with Polarcirkel boats and activities onboard and ashore; professional English speaking Expedition team that give lectures as well as accompany landings and activities; Suite-M and Grand Suite-MG include select complimentary beverages for lunch and dinner: chill filtered water (still or sparkling) by the carafe, sodas, soft drinks, beer and a selection of wines by the glass - no spirits.
+Onboard cabin accommodations; lectures, shore landings and guides; coffee and tea; Suite-M and Grand Suite-MG include select complimentary beverages for lunch and dinner: beer and a selection of wines by the glass - no spirits; wind/water-resistant jacket.
 Subject to change without notice.

-International and local flights; travel insurance; luggage handling; passport and visa expenses; alcoholic and non-alcoholic drinks except those that are included in itinerary; optional excursions and gratuities; personal expenses; fuel surcharge may apply.
+Airfare; transfers; travel insurance; luggage handling; passport and visa expenses; optional excursions and gratuities; alcoholic and non-alcoholic drinks except as mentioned; items of a personal nature such as laundry; fuel surcharge may apply.